-1. They will be spring/summer interns for the Tip of the Mitt Watershed Council.
+1. They will be spring/summer interns for the Tip of the Mitt Watershed Council (May 1 - August 11)

-2. They will be UMBS students for the Summer Session.
+2. They will be UMBS students for the Summer Term Session (July 1-29).

-• Conduct independent research on freshwater ecosystems (e.g. water quality improvement, ecosystem protection or stewardship, or freshwater sustainability);
+- Conduct independent research on freshwater ecosystems, with the guidance of UMBS faculty or Watershed Council staff (e.g. water quality improvement, ecosystem protection or stewardship, or freshwater sustainability);

-• Enroll concurrently in 1 summer session field class at UMBS (tuition support provided).
-This summer session runs from June 25 - August 18, 2018.
+- Enroll concurrently in one summer term field class at UMBS (tuition support provided).

 Support: This fellowship provides tuition support, room, board, research fees, and supplies at UMBS.

-Fellows will report to the Monitoring and Research Director at the Watershed Council.
+Fellows will report to the Monitoring Programs and Research Director at the Watershed Council.